-For the ultra-stable states, we measure the slopes by considering both the data in the last shear cycle and the reverse shear that follows (see Fig.~\ref{fig:procedure}(b) near $n=N$).
+For the ultra-stable states, we measure $E_{x'}$ and $E_{y'}$ by considering both the data in the last shear cycle and the reverse shear that follows (see Fig.~\ref{fig:procedure}(b) near $n=N$).
 In Fig.~\ref{fig:stress-strain-curves}(b) and (d), the last shear cycle data are plotted as filled triangles and the reverse shear data are plotted as the open triangles.
 The ultra-stable state being considered is highlighted by the black dashed circle.
-Again, nearby data are fitted to Eq.~(\ref{eq:fit_form}) to obtain the slopes.
+Again, data are fitted to Eq.~(\ref{eq:fit_form}) to obtain the slopes.
 The light blue data are not used in the fitting.

-An ideal elastic medium display reversible stress-strain curves, and thus the slopes measured under forward or reverse shear are same.
+An ideal elastic medium would display reversible stress-strain curves for which the slopes measured under forward or reverse shear are same.
 Figure~\ref{fig:moduli}(a) and (b) plot $E_{x'}^+-E_{x'}^-$ and $E_{y'}^+-E_{y'}^-$ for the original states and the ultra-stable states as functions of the initial shear strain $\gamma_{\rm I}$.
 Both differences are smaller for the ultra-stable states.
 Thus, we claim that the ultra-stable states behave more like an elastic material.

 We note a nontrivial change in the material response along the $y'$ direction.
 Namely, $E_{y'}^+$ is positive and $E_{y'}^-$ is nearly zero for original states but both are negative for the ultra-stable states, as shown in Fig.~\ref{fig:moduli}(c) and (d).
 Since $y'$ is the dilation principal direction of the forward shearing, negative $E_{y'}^+$ and $E_{y'}^-$ are expected for an ordinary elastic solid.